bob-anderson-ok/adv2reader/README.md

 `err` is a string that will be empty if image bytes and metadata where successfully extracted.
 In that case, `image` will contain a numpy array of uint16 values.

-The 'shape' of image will be `image[Height, Width]` for grayscale images and `image[Height, Width, colorChannel]` (where colorChannel is 0, 1, or 2) in the case of a color image.
+The 'shape' of image will be `image[Height, Width]` for grayscale images.
+Color video files are not yet supported.

 Finally, the file should closed as in the example below:

     print(f'closeFile returned: {rdr.closeFile()}')
     rdr = None

-The value returned will be the version (2) of the file closed or 0, which indicates an attempt to close a file that was already closed.
+The value returned will be the version number (2) of the file closed or 0, which indicates an attempt to close a file that was already closed.